 A Sigalert is a Southern California creation to help drivers avoid congestion.
 It is a system named for Mr. Loyd Sigmon.
 Loyd invented an alert system.
 This alert system remains used by the government and municipal police like the LAPD.
 Modernly, Sigalerts are on traffic signs.

 Our attorneys have many offices in the state of California.
-Our headquarters are in Los Angeles.
-And we understand issues unique to CA motoring injuries.
+But our headquarters are in Los Angeles.
+However, we understand issues unique to CA motoring injuries.
 We are experts on the causes of auto deaths and accidents.

 Our accident attorneys have studied the rate of deaths from wrecks with focus.
 And we have worked with law enforcement and families of decedents.
 Many times, we use statistics like these to help jurors and adjusters.

-Getting hit from the rear while stopped at a red light is a common way to get injured here.
-Last, the Los Angeles County stretch of the I-5 and I-405 South Freeways are world famous for sensational accidents.
+Getting hit from the rear while stopped at a red light is a common way to get injured.
+Last, the Los Angeles County stretch of the I-5 and I-405 South Freeways are world-famous for sensational accidents.